thiagotobiasturk/Python_App/README.md

 To run this application, you need to have the following:

 - **Python 3.8**: The application is designed to work with Python 3.8.
-The Python executable for version 3.8 is included in this repository.
-You can find it in the `python-3.8` folder.
+You can download the installer from the official [Python website](https://www.python.org/downloads/release/python-380/).

 ## Installation